Will the outcome of Iran’s election affect the nuclear deal?

 Result may affect range of issues from future of 2015 nuclear agreement to fate of dual-national prisoners held in Iran.

-The future of the landmark 2015 pact is hanging in the balance as Iranians ready to elect a new president.
+The future of the landmark 2015 pact is hanging in the balance as Iranians prepare to elect a new president.

 Iranians head to the polls on Friday to elect a successor to President Hassan Rouhani, the reformist leader whose second term in office is coming to a close.